hoganj3/currencyfair-coding-challenge/README.md

 `messageConsumption.js` is where new messages are consumed and added to the database.

-Pug was used as a view template to dynamically generate HTML with the given message data. `index.pug` contains the template for listing messages that have been retrieved from the database.
+Pug was used as a view template to dynamically generate HTML with the given message data. `index.pug` contains the template for listing messages that have been retrieved from the database, and displaying them in a bar chart.

 The frontend of the web service is hosted at [https://currencyfair-coding-challenge.herokuapp.com/](https://currencyfair-coding-challenge.herokuapp.com/).
 The data is displayed as a readable list containing some key data from each message.